TomPace101/nanopore_diffusion/notes.md

 The challenge is that the python script will be run in parallel, meaning some operations that are only intended to happen once, happen multiple times instead.

+Pete mentioned on Slack that he has an example code that does this correctly.
+(Thursday, February 15, between 12pm and 12:30 pm)
+He also said it's in `template_timedep.py`

 _EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh,